Hi, I'm Angeline.

 BSc in Anthropology, University of Ottawa

-Degree Included: Specialized coursework on death and cultural perspectives; and fieldwork done on what "meaningful living for the soul" means to those in back-to-the-land movements in Eastern Europe.
+Degree Included: Specialized coursework on death and cultural perspectives; and fieldwork done on what "meaningful living for the soul" means to those in back-to-the-land movements in the Balkans.

 Licenses & Memberships:

-Registered Psychotherapist (Qualifying), License #11651, College of Registered Psychotherapists of Ontario
+Registered Psychotherapist, License #11651, College of Registered Psychotherapists of Ontario

 Certified Canadian Counsellor, #10009424, Canadian Counselling and Psychotherapy Association